ricaun-io/RevitTest.Updater/README.md

 ### WallUpdaterTests

-This test uses the `BuiltInParameterUpdater` to register all the `BuiltInParameter` to check what parameter is changed when the wall is modified.
+This test uses the `BuiltInParameterUpdater` to register the parameter `BuiltInParameter.ALL_MODEL_INSTANCE_COMMENTS` and `BuiltInParameter.CURVE_ELEM_LENGTH` to check what parameter is trigger when the wall is modified.

 Two thing is tested, the wall `Comments` changed and the wall `Curve` length changed.